kevonc/kevoncheung.com/content/articles/20210220-full-time-vs-side-hustle.md

 ---
-title: "Go all in full-time or start as a side hustle?"
+title: Go all in full-time or start as a side hustle?
-date: "2021-02-20"
+date: '2021-02-20'
-category: "entrepreneurship"
+meta_description: ''
-meta_description: ""
+slug: full-time-vs-side-hustle
-slug: "full-time-vs-side-hustle"
+topic: entrepreneurship
 ---

 Thanks to the launch of my Building in Public Definitive Guide, I've received a number of questions from readers.